-There Is a Possibility of Loss of Tax Benefits Relating to Nonuniformity of Common Units and Nonconforming Depreciation Conventions

-Because we cannot match transferors and transferees of common units, uniformity of the economic and tax characteristics of the common units to a purchaser of common units of the same class must be maintained.
-To maintain uniformity and for other reasons, we have adopted certain depreciation and amortization conventions that to a certain extent may arguably not conform to Treasury regulations.
+There Is A Possibility Of Loss Of Tax Benefits Relating To Nonuniformity Of Common Units And Nonconforming Depreciation Conventions maintain uniformity and for other reasons, we have adopted certain depreciation and amortization conventions which to a certain extent may arguably not conform to Treasury regulations.
 In addition, under our partnership agreement, the general partner is authorized to adopt a convention to preserve the uniformity of units even if that convention is not consistent with Treasury regulations.
 A successful challenge to those conventions by the IRS could adversely affect the amount of tax benefits available to a purchaser of common units and could have a negative impact on the value of the common units.